-Board members will serve on one of the five Board committees (Executive, Governance, Finance, Fund Development, and Public Policy).
-Committees may meet via teleconference once a month, or on an as-needed basis.
+Board members will serve on one of the five Board committees (Executive, Governance, Finance, Fund Development and Advocacy).
+Committees may meet virtually once a month, or on an as-needed basis.

 Purpose: To review the structure of the Board and its effectiveness in governing the association and to identify, recruit and nominate board members.
 The committee will also review proposed bylaw changes and assist in running the annual board self-assessment, board orientation and retreats.
-Number of members: 6 Board members, including the board Chair (ex-officio).
+The Secretary serves as chair of this committee.

 Purpose: To act as the fiduciary body relating to all financial affairs of the NRPA.
 Included in its mission is the continued improvement of the budget process, the budget document and the audit report.
 Additionally, the committee shall establish appropriate investment guidelines for the Association’s funds and accounts and will monitor and evaluate the investments and procedures.
 Further, the committee, through staff, will prepare the annual budget of the Association for approval by the Board of Directors, receive and examine all audit reports, and report to the Board of Directors such reports.
-Number of Members: 5, including the Treasurer who serves as chair.
+The Treasurer serves as chair of this committee.

 Fund Development Committee

-Purpose: To assure national recognition of the National Association as the nation’s leading advocate for progressive public policies, legislation and investments for recreation and parks; to assure that the BOD, leadership and the general membership are informed relative to national issues that impact or influence public recreation and park systems and services; and to assure conveyance of a consistent NRPA message regarding advocacy on behalf of parks and recreation.
+Purpose: To assure national recognition of the National Association as the nation’s leading advocate for progressive public policies, legislation and investments for recreation and parks; to assure that the Board of Directors, leadership and the general membership are informed relative to national issues that impact or influence public recreation and park systems and services; and to assure conveyance of a consistent NRPA message regarding advocacy on behalf of parks and recreation.
 Desired qualifications are strong personal interest in civic activities, public issues, policy development, and advocacy.
 Number of Members: as needed.
 Committee is comprised of both Directors and non-directors.
-All Board members serve as either member or ex-officio member.

 Appointments to Committees